nyoom-engineering/nyoom.nvim/.github/README.md

 git clone --depth 1 https://github.com/shaunsingh/nyoom.nvim.git && cd nyoom.nvim
 nix develop
 ```
 Then run `nvim` as usual, and `:PackerSync` to update/install plugins

 ## Design
 Nyoom.nvim is designed against the mantras of [doom-emacs](https://github.com/hlissner/doom-emacs): (shamelessly copy pasted)
 - Gotta go fast.
 Startup and run-time performance are priorities.
 - Close to metal.
 There's less between you and vanilla neovim by design.
 That's less to grok and less to work around when you tinker.
 - Opinionated, but not stubborn.
 Nyoom (and Doom) are about reasonable defaults and curated opinions, but use as little or as much of it as you like.
 - Your system, your rules.
 You know better.
 At least, Nyoom hopes so!
-There are no external dependencies, and never will be.
+There are no external dependencies (apart from rust), and never will be.

 It also aligns with many of Doom's features:
 - Minimalistic good looks inspired by modern editors.